MuckRock/documentcloud-hello-world-addon/README.md

 the run.

-It would be possible to make a similar workflow for other programming languages if one wanted to write Add-Ons in a language besides python.
+It would be possible to make a similar workflow for other programming languages if one wanted to write Add-Ons in a language besides Python.

 ## Reference